April 26, 2017

-- Kidneys are the organs that help filter waste products from the blood.
+- Kidneys are the organs that filter waste products from the blood.
 They are also involved in regulating blood pressure, electrolyte balance, and red blood cell production in the body.

-- Symptoms of kidney failure are due to the build-up of waste products in the body that may cause weakness, shortness of breath, lethargy, and confusion.
+- Symptoms of kidney failure are due to the build-up of waste products and excess fluid in the body that may cause weakness, shortness of breath, lethargy, swelling, and confusion.
 Inability to remove potassium from the bloodstream may lead to abnormal heart rhythms and sudden death.
 Initially kidney failure may cause no symptoms.